Laurynasxl/100-days-of-code/log.md

 **Today's Progress**: Started building Portfolio page on FreeCodeamp.

 **Thoughts:** Not much progress at all.
 Since I am a beginner, and also had 3 weeks gap from learning to code just before the New Year, so was really strugling to start.
-But managed to write a few lines of code, which I'm pretty sure will have to be changed later on.
+But managed to write a few lines of code, which seems wrong, and I'm pretty sure will have to be changed later on.
 But at least that's a start I suppose

 **Link to work:** http://codepen.io/Laurynasxl/pen/ZLEaKz